mnagy94/jexer/README.md

 ![Hello notcurses! 🤘](/screenshots/for_nick.png?raw=true "Hello notcurses! 🤘🙂")

 Performance of transparent images-over-text is still _very_ bad on multihead, and crashes lie in wait.
-(Also, on the ECMA48 backend the internal font is used for rendering because terminals are extremely finicky when putting text over sixel images and this was the most simple way to get something going.)
-But hey:
+Also, on the ECMA48 backend the internal font is used for rendering if jexer.ECMA48.imagesOverText=true because terminals are extremely finicky when putting text over sixel images and this was the most simple way to get something going.
+Here is an example of multihead, and the xterm windows on the right is using a rendered font that is clearly different from the terminal's font:

 ![Trans Heart Multihead](/screenshots/overlapping_multihead.png?raw=true "Trans Heart Multihead")

 Terminal Support
 ----------------